WVam/toolscript-docs/.changes/glossary.md

 The AACS Documentation was changed to follow this style guide.
 Most glossary-like parts were extrapolated from indications by the developer as well as use of words throughout the documentation.

+# Formatting
+- Bold is used for emphasis.
+- Monospace is used for parameters.
+- Instruction names always link to the relativa page.

 ## Structure-related terminology
 Here, this documentation's established terminology has been changed to match more widespread terminology.
 - What is contained in a single page is called a **page**.